Corner Bowl Internet Server Monitor 2022

 - Verifies applications are responsive

-- Includes failure rates
+- Supports failure rates

-- Publishes summary status reports to your Intranet website
+- Publishes summary status reports

-- Displays real-time alerts on remote management console desktops
+- Displays real-time alerts on remote Management Console desktops

 What does Corner Bowl Internet Server Monitor include?

-Internet Server Monitor not only checks the availability of server applications but in most cases includes functionality to test the application performance.
+Corner Bowl not only checks the availability of server applications but in most cases includes functionality to test the application performance.
 For example, an HTTP or Web monitor can be created to test the availability of the server and verify the returned URL or document contains the desired content.

 System administrators can setup monitoring hierarchy to shut down, start, or throttle up backup system monitoring when a primary server fails.
 For example, when a ping monitor fails on a primary server the system can shut down the dependent memory and CPU monitors while also throttling up ping, memory and CPU monitors on your backup server.